-Q: I took my mother to the hospital and she had multiple procedures done, x-rays, blood work etc. and ended up being admitted.
-Why was the x-ray and lab work that was done in the Emergency Room denied saying "per injury/illness maximum has been reached"?
+I took my mother to the hospital and she had multiple procedures done, x-rays, blood work etc. and ended up being admitted.
+Why was the x-ray and lab work that was done in the Emergency Room denied?
+I received "per injury/illness maximum has been reached", what does that mean?

 Emergency room visits are very expensive and should only be used in true emergency situations.
 While comprehensive plans typically pay for emergency room visits, a penalty may be given if the ER visit is not documented as being emergent in nature or does not result in direct hospital admission.
-For example, Atlas products will apply a $200 penalty, Patriot Products will apply a $250 penalty, and Liaison products do not provide any coverage.
+For example, Atlas products will apply a $200 penalty, Patriot Products will apply a $250 penalty.

 It is important that you understand how your plan works, especially for emergency room visits.
 We also advise utilizing a primary care physician or urgent care facility for non-emergency related illnesses and injuries to prevent denials and/or penalties being assessed.
 If an illness is severe enough to warrant hospital admission or if there is an injury that requires an emergency room visit, it may be covered based on the policy you purchased.